Flora, Fauna, and Merryweather

 Flora, Fauna, and Merryweather are the three good fairies in Walt Disney's 1959 film Sleeping Beauty.
 They are characterized as Princess Aurora's fairy godmothers and guardians, who appear at baby Aurora's christening to present their gifts to her.
 The three were voiced by Verna Felton, Barbara Jo Allen, and Barbara Luddy, respectively.
+In Disney's live-action film Maleficent, and its sequel Maleficent: Mistress of Evil, the characters are renamed Knotgrass, Flittle, and Thistlewit, and portrayed by Imelda Staunton, Lesley Manville, and Juno Temple, respectively.

 Characteristics

 Flora is the eldest fairy, dressed in a red gown, a red hat, and a red cape clipped with an orange square.
 She is the leader of the group.
 Her gift to Aurora is the gift of beauty.
-She created and possesses the powerful Sword of Truth and the invulnerable Shield of Virtue, which she can conjure whenever she sees fit.
+She created and possessed the powerful Sword of Truth and the invulnerable Shield of Virtue, which she can conjure whenever she sees fit.
 She is voiced by Verna Felton.

 Fauna is the middle fairy, dressed in a green gown, a green hat, and a green cape clipped with a green triangle.
 She is shown to be a bit flighty, but is the kindest of the three and the most sensitive.
 Her gift to Aurora is the gift of song.
 She is voiced by Barbara Jo Allen.

 Merryweather is the youngest fairy, dressed in a blue gown, a blue hat, and a blue cape clipped with a blue circle.
 She is the most aggressive of the fairies and is bolder and feistier than the other two.
-As Merryweather is about to give Aurora the gift of happiness, Maleficent appears and curses the princess to die when she pricks her finger on a spinning wheel's spindle on her sixteenth birthday.
-However, Merryweather uses her gift to alter the curse so that Aurora will fall into a deep sleep rather than dying and be awakened by true love's kiss.
+As Merryweather is about to give Aurora the gift of happiness, Maleficent appears and curses the princess to prick her finger on a spinning wheel's spindle and die before sunset on her sixteenth birthday.
+Soon after Maleficent disappears, however, Merryweather uses her gift to soften the curse so Aurora will not die if she was to prick her finger, but only sleep, and be awakened by true love's kiss.
 She is voiced by Barbara Luddy.